max00d/100DaysOfMLCode/log.md

 # 100 Days Of ML Code Challenge

-The idea is to spend at least 1 hour coding ML for the next 100 days.
+The idea is to spend at least 1 hour coding ML for the next 100 days see https://www.youtube.com/watch?v=cuQMBj1cWPo #100DaysOfMLCode
 The focus here will be on applications of ML and DL using python but I will probably also through in some pine script learnings too here and there.